-- Characterise the type, distribution and condition of biodiversity values within a suitable study area, comprising the project site and its environs, including native vegetation, terrestrial, aquatic and marine habitat and habitat corridors or linkages that could be impacted by the project. - Identify planted or recovered vegetation established through environmental programs. - Describe the biodiversity values that could be directly or indirectly affected by the project, including: - o native vegetation and any ecological communities listed under the FFG Act; and - presence of, or suitable habitats for, protected flora and fauna species, in particular species listed under the FFG Act. - Describe any existing threats to biodiversity values, including: - historical or ongoing disturbance or alteration of habitat conditions (e.g. habitat fragmentation, severance of wildlife corridors or habitat linkages, changes to water quantity or quality, fire hazards, etc.); - o potentially threatening processes listed under the FFG Act; and - the presence of any declared weeds, pathogens and pest animals within and in the vicinity of the project area. - Describe any trends observed in existing biodiversity values, including historical or ongoing increases or declines in populations or communities, including their reasons where known. - Inform characterisation of the existing environment by relevant databases, literature (and published data), community observations (including citizen science and information from residents and landholders in or adjacent to the area of interest), appropriate targeted and/or seasonal surveys and modelling of the potential and actual presence of threatened species and communities consistent with DELWP survey guidelines, conservation advices and threatened species recovery plans or action statements.
+- Characterise the type, distribution and condition of biodiversity values within a suitable study area, comprising the project site and its environs, including native vegetation, terrestrial, aquatic and marine habitat and habitat corridors, linkages or known migratory pathways that could be impacted by the project. - Identify planted or recovered vegetation established through environmental programs. - Describe the biodiversity values that could be directly or indirectly affected by the project, including: - native vegetation and any ecological communities listed under the FFG Act; and - presence of, or suitable habitats for, protected flora and fauna species, in particular species listed under the FFG Act. - Describe any existing threats to biodiversity values, including: - historical or ongoing disturbance or alteration of habitat conditions (e.g. habitat fragmentation, severance of wildlife corridors or habitat linkages, changes to water quantity or quality, fire hazards, etc.); - potentially threatening processes listed under the FFG Act; and - the presence of any declared weeds, pathogens and pest animals within and in the vicinity of the project area. - Describe any trends observed in existing biodiversity values, including historical or ongoing increases or declines in populations or communities, including their reasons where known. - Inform characterisation of the existing environment by relevant databases, literature (and published data), community observations (including citizen science and information from residents and landholders in or adjacent to the area of interest), appropriate targeted and/or seasonal surveys and modelling of the potential and actual presence of threatened species and communities consistent with Department of Energy, Environment and Climate Action (DEECA) (formerly DELWP) survey guidelines, conservation advices and threatened species recovery plans or action statements.
 Where surveys do not identify a listed species or community, but past records and/or habitat analysis suggest that it may occur, a precautionary approach to the further investigation and assessment of its occurrence should be applied.

-- Assess the direct and indirect effects of the project including transport route upgrades and other ancillary activities, on native vegetation, listed ecological communities, and listed threatened and other protected flora species. - Assess the direct and indirect effects of the project on listed threatened and other protected fauna species under the FFG Act and/or DELWP advisory lists or their habitats. - Assess indirect loss of vegetation or habitat quality that may support any listed species or other protected fauna, resulting from changes to the local hydrology and marine processes, edge effects, habitat fragmentation, loss of connectivity, changed shipping activities or other disturbance impacts arising from construction or operation, above and below water, including from noise, vibration, changes in electromagnetic fields and lighting. - Assess the direct and indirect effects of the project during construction and operation on biodiversity values, including: - disturbance or alteration of habitat conditions (e.g., habitat fragmentation, severance of wildlife corridors or habitat linkages, displacement due to avoidance of project infrastructure, changes to water quantity or quality, fire hazards, etc.); - o disturbance through noise, vibration, electromagnetic fields and heat; - o disturbance through changed shipping activities due to the project; - o direct removal of individuals or destruction of habitat; - threats of mortality of listed threatened or other protected fauna (including site and species specific risk-factors); and - the presence and potential spread of any declared weeds, pathogens and pest animals within and in the vicinity of the project area. - Assess the potential effects on listed threatened or other protected fauna species having considered any evidence from similar projects elsewhere, as well as being cognisant of unique values existing in this locale. - Assess the potential impacts on habitat connectivity of listed or other protected species, both onshore and offshore, including migratory species. - Assess the potential cumulative effects on listed threatened or other protected fauna species, and their habitats, from the project in combination with other projects that might have similar types of impacts.
+- Assess the direct and indirect effects of the project including transport route upgrades and other ancillary activities, on native vegetation, listed ecological communities, and listed threatened and other protected flora species. - Assess the direct and indirect effects of the project on listed threatened and other protected fauna species under the FFG Act and their habitats. - Assess indirect loss of vegetation or habitat quality that may support any listed species or other protected fauna, resulting from changes to the local hydrology and marine processes, edge effects, habitat fragmentation, loss of connectivity, changed shipping activities or other disturbance impacts arising from construction or operation, above and below water, including from noise, vibration, changes in electromagnetic fields and lighting. - Assess the direct and indirect effects of the project during construction and operation on biodiversity values, including: - disturbance or alteration of habitat conditions (e.g., habitat fragmentation, severance of wildlife corridors or habitat linkages, displacement due to avoidance of project infrastructure, changes to water quantity or quality, fire hazards etc.); - disturbance through noise, vibration, electromagnetic fields and heat; - disturbance through changed shipping activities due to the project; - direct removal of individuals or destruction of habitat; - threats of mortality of listed threatened or other protected fauna (including site and species specific risk-factors); and - the presence and potential spread of any declared weeds, pathogens and pest animals within and in the vicinity of the project area. - Assess the potential effects on listed threatened or other protected fauna species. - Assess the potential impacts on habitat connectivity of listed or other protected species, both onshore and offshore, including migratory species. - Assess the potential cumulative effects on listed threatened or other protected fauna species, and their habitats, from the project in combination with other projects that might have similar types of impacts.